 “This might be it for us,” one visitor remarks to the other, “do you have anything you want to say?”

-Slowly, the Oldsmobile backs its way into a driveway – the driver’s eyes burrowing bullet holes into the visitors the entire time.
-The visitors complete the detour safely and continue to Cozy’s, a famous rib joint just a few clicks away.
+The Oldsmobile inches its way into a driveway – the driver’s eyes burrowing bullet holes into the visitors the entire time.
+The visitors round the far corner of the block and continue to Cozy’s, a famous rib joint just a few clicks away.

 The travelers hunker down into a booth.
 Cozy’s menu of barbecue ribs and wings is to die for, and a sigh of relief.
 A small side order of barbecue spaghetti, a southern specialty, also arrives with the order.
 A Memphis heart attack might be the best thing on the menu.